arisadradin/conflectTest/README.md

 # conflectTest
-this repo made for testing conflects in git and how it will handlle it
+This repo made for testing conflects in git and how it will handlle it